Preparing your application

 - Is there guidance on calculating the non-monetised impacts?

 Yes.
-The guidance document is available in on our 'How to apply' page.
+The guidance document is available in on the 'how to apply' page.

 - Should my application include non-monetised impacts (NMIs), if the benefit cost ratio (BCR) is already over 1.0?